ishitabarnwal37-cloud/mistWebDev_Ishita_Barnwal/README.md

 # mistWebDev_Ishita_Barnwal
-This website is me trying tailwind css
+This website is me trying tailwind css and try out a new animation